 Using this option you can disable PrestaShop access management.
 This action deletes all roles (except of administrator access) and user accounts assigned to them.

 If your store is managed by more than one person, consider enabling users and roles functionality.
-Have more control over what’s going on at your store, granting or limiting access to sensitive data to particular PrestaShop users!
+Have more control over what’s going on at your store, granting or limiting PrestaShop access permissions to sensitive data of your store.